robertlestak/procx/README.md

     	PostgreSQL port (default "5432")
   -psql-query-key
-    	PostgreSQL query returns key as first column and value as second column -psql-retrieve-params string
+    	PostgreSQL query returns key as first column and value as second column -psql-retrieve-field string
+    	PostgreSQL retrieve field.
+If not set, all fields will be returned as a JSON object -psql-retrieve-params string
     	PostgreSQL retrieve params
   -psql-retrieve-query string